 About Me

-I am a historian and writer specializing in modern European history, Napoleonic warfare, Irish studies, Holocaust historiography, and the ethics of historical memory.
-My work examines how historical truth is established in the aftermath of mass violence, particularly where eyewitness testimony, trauma, and documentary evidence intersect.
+I am a historian and writer specializing in modern European history, with a focus on power, belief, and the construction of moral authority.
+My work examines how historical truth is established in the aftermath of violence, particularly where eyewitness testimony, trauma, and documentary evidence intersect.

 Selected Online Publications